Note: This post was first published on July 11, 2016, after the shooting of police officers in Dallas, TX.

 Your actions don’t have to be BIG to make a difference.
 They just need to happen.

 Volunteer in your community.
 Read a book that challenges your view of the world and asks you to see the world through someone else’s eyes.
 Talk to your children — about race or religion or guns or safety or sexuality or consent or feelings — just talk.
-Educate yourself about the upcoming elections — and VOTE.
+Educate yourself about upcoming local elections — and VOTE.
 Contact your elected officials.
 Attend a rally or an informational meeting.
 Join an action group in your community.

 It’s exhausting to try to solve all the world’s problems — just begin by addressing the problems in your part of the world.